Tanya Byron's report entitled Safer Children in a Digital World has been published

 decision, and our legal advice, that we have no alternative but to issue an ‘18’ certificate to the game.

 The BBFC also provided a statement about the 18 certificate:

-discovered.
+he is discovered.
 The killings are achieved through a number of common items such as syringes, glass shards, pens, crowbars, spades, power-saws, clubs, baseball bats, axes, pliers and, later on in the game, firearms.
-Each killing is graphically portrayed as a
+Each killing is graphically

-brief video scene where weapons are seen to impact on various parts of the victim's body coupled to realistic sound effects and blood spurts.
-The cumulative effect of these killings creates a very strong impression of almost continuous violence and
+portrayed as a brief video scene where weapons are seen to impact on various parts of the victim's body coupled to realistic sound effects and blood spurts.
+The cumulative effect of these killings creates a very strong impression of almost

 Rockstar is now working towards a new release date for the title in the UK.

 We are pleased that the VAC has reaffirmed its decision recognizing that Manhunt 2 is well within the bounds established by other 18-plus rated entertainment, a company statement read.

 The version of the game to be released in the UK has been confirmed as the cut version currently available in the US under a Mature rating - the version which was rejected by the BBFC the second time around.